pavlomoskalenko/url-shortener/README.md

 `GET /{shortCode}`

 Redirects (302) to the original URL.
 Returns 404 if the short code does not exist or has expired.
+No authentication required.

 ## Running Tests